 Gregory Nunzio Corso was born in New York’s Greenwich Village on March 26, 1930, to teenage Italian parents.
 A year later, his mother moved back to Italy.
 After living in orphanages and foster homes, at age eleven Corso moved back in with his father, who had just remarried.
 After two years, however, he ran away; upon being caught he was placed in a boys’ home for two years.
 He also spent several months in the New York City jail while being held as a material witness in a theft trial.
 He was returned to his father, but after running away again was sent to Bellevue Hospital for three months “for observation.”
 At age sixteen, he began a three-year sentence at Clinton State Prison for another theft.
 While in prison, he read widely in the classics, including Fyodor Dostoevsky, Stendhal, Percy Bysshe Shelley, Thomas Chatterton, and Christopher Marlowe, as well as the dictionary; it was there that he also began writing poems.

 In a Greenwich Village bar in 1950, the year of his release from prison, he met Allen Ginsberg, who introduced him to experimental poetry.
-In 1954 he moved to Boston, where again he devoted himself to the library, this time at Harvard University.
-His first published poems appeared in the Harvard Advocate in 1954, and the publication of his first book, The Vestal Lady on Brattle and Other Poems (1955), was underwritten by Harvard and Radcliffe students.
+In 1954, he moved to Boston, where again he devoted himself to the library, this time at Harvard University.
+His first published poems appeared in the Harvard Advocate that same year; and the publication of his first book, The Vestal Lady on Brattle and Other Poems (1955), was underwritten by Harvard and Radcliffe students.
 Corso worked at times as a laborer, a newspaper reporter for the Los Angeles Examiner, and a merchant seaman.

 Corso traveled extensively, and taught briefly at the State University of New York, Buffalo, and for several summers at the Naropa Institute in Boulder, Colorado.
 (He was dismissed from the SUNY teaching position in 1965 for refusing to sign an affadavit certifying that he was not a member of the Communist Party.)
 He was married three times and had five children.
 Gregory Corso died on January 17, 2001, at the age of seventy.